tmalliavin/TAiBP/README.md

 The python scripts for using Self-Organizing Maps (SOMs) are in the archive SOM.tgz.

+Note that the python scripts are wriiten in python 2!

 The archive example_run.tg contains an example of running iBP and clustering for a peptide fragment (seg_2_11) and of running the assembly of two fragments (make_glue).